 Every auto insurance policy sets a maximum amount the insurer will pay after an accident.
 But what happens if a car accident exceeds your policy limit?
 These policy limits are usually split into two parts: bodily injury liability (which covers injuries to others) and property damage liability (which covers damage to someone else’s vehicle or property).
 For example, your policy might provide $50,000 per person and $100,000 per accident for bodily injury, and $25,000 for property damage, amounts that play an essential role in determining your protection under insurance coverage in Florida.

 These numbers are not random, they reflect both state insurance requirements and the insurer’s assessment of your risk.
 However, when damages from a crash exceed these limits, the excess amount becomes your personal responsibility.
-This situation is at the core of exceeding insurance policy limits in Florida, demonstrating how crucial it is to understand the protections and limitations of your insurance coverage in Florida when a serious accident occurs.
+This situation is central to exceeding insurance policy limits in Florida.
+It shows why you must understand your Florida coverage.
+This matters most when a serious accident occurs.

 At Dennis Hernandez Injury Attorneys, we have seen firsthand how devastating this can be.
 Clients come to us after serious crashes with damages far beyond what their insurance will pay.
 Our mission is clear: We fight to get you paid!